-Professional learning is delivered to teachers to build competency in Aboriginal and Torres Strait Islander cultures and to promote reconciliation between Indigenous and non-Indigenous Australians.
-Aboriginal perspectives are embedded in our courses to enable students to develop a deeper understanding of Aboriginal histories, cultures and languages.
+Professional learning is delivered to teachers to build competency in Aboriginal and Torres

+Strait Islander cultures and to promote reconciliation between Indigenous and non-Indigenous understanding of Aboriginal histories, cultures and languages.
 Cross cultural understanding is promoted by studying comparative topics on Aboriginal culture and the culture of the target language.